lluisalemanypuig/optimality-syntactic-dependency-distances/README.md

 ```
 annotation language length sentences optimality optimality_random right_p_value left_p_value meanD meanD_random meanD_right_p_value meanD_left_p_value delta delta_random delta_right_p_value delta_left_p_value gamma gamma_random gamma_right_p_value gamma_left_p_value
 ```

+The meaning of the columns is:
+- Annotation: the treebank collection.
+- Language: ISO 639-3 code for the language.
+- Length: length of the sentences taken into consideration in this test.
+Rows with length=0 means that all lengths were included.
+- Optimality: value of Omega in the attested sentences.
+- Optimality_random: value of Omega in the randomized sentences.
+- Right_p_value: right p-value of the Monte Carlo test for significance of Omega.
+- Left_p_value: left p-value of the Monte Carlo test for significance of Omega.
+- Rest of the columns: same as the last four but using other metrics instead of Omega: D, <d>=D/(n-1), Delta and Gamma.

 5. For each of the collections, run:
 ```